 Center for Data Reduction and Analysis Support

-The Center for Data Reduction and Analysis Support (CDRAS) supports standardized access to and analysis of numerous naturalistic driving study data sets (currently 2.5 PB) housed at the Virginia Tech Transportation Institute for researchers within and outside of the institute.
+The Center for Data Reduction and Analysis Support (CDRAS) supports standardized access to and analysis of numerous naturalistic driving study data sets (currently 2.5 PB) housed at VTTI for researchers within and outside of the institute.
 Services include coding of video and audio data, data quality assurance, data standardization, data mining, event selection, and data analysis.
 The center actively supports data analysis collaborations with external institutions.

 SHRP2 NDS Data Dissemination and User Technical Support